JackV2020/Watermeter-Domoticz---Toon/README.md

 It needs no additional hardware but for safety I put a 10K resistor between the sensor and my GPIO.

-The plugin creates 3 Monitors :
+The plugin creates 4 Monitors :

  - 1 for your water meter showing your meter value
  - 1 for a date like Januari 1st showing the usage since that date
  - 1 for a date like last payment showing the usage since that date
+ - 1 for the current usage in l/m

 The main page of the plugin is used to

  - select the GPIO of the sensor
- - setup the names of the 3 monitors
+ - setup the names of the first 3 monitors
- - setup the initial values of the 3 monitors
+ - setup the initial values of the first 3 monitors
  - change the dates and values of the 2 'usage since' monitors
  - help you when you replace your water meter ( starts with a new value like 0 )